-If you cannot review within 2 weeks, please return the manuscript immediately to the Editor indicated.
-To avoid delaying manuscripts, please notify the Editor-in-Chief and the St. Paul office when you intend being absent from your office for 2 weeks or more.
+"If you cannot review within 2 weeks, please return the manuscript immediately to the Editor indicated.
+To avoid delaying manuscripts, please notify the Editor-in-Chief and the St. Paul office when you plan to be absent from your office for 2 weeks or more.

-I. Subject matter: This should be clearly related to plant pathology, and it is the author's duty to establish relevancy.
+I. Subject matter: Subject matter is not a criterion for judging the merit of an article for publication in PHYTOPATHOLOGY.
+It is, however, the author's duty to establish relevancy to the science of plant pathology.
 The article should represent significant new information.
 There will be no distinction, preference, or prejudice for or against so-called "basic" or "applied" articles.
 The distinction will be between what is trivial and what is significant, and this distinction will require judgment.
-Reports of disease occurrence, of enzyme production in vitro, of routine pesticide tests, of routine amino acid analyses, etc., are examples which may be unacceptable unless the author relates them directly to new concepts or to a more general or indepth understanding of plant disease(s).
+Reports of disease occurrence, of enzyme production in vitro, of routine pesticide tests, of routine amino acid analyses, etc., are examples which may be unacceptable unless the author relates them directly to new concepts or to a more general or in-depth understanding of plant disease(s).
 The author should display an awareness of previously published information on the same subject and relate his findings to it.